Jennifer (1978 film)

-Jennifer is a 1978 American supernatural horror film directed by Brice Mack, starring Lisa Pelikan, Bert Convy, Wesley Eure, Nina Foch, and John Gavin.
-Its plot follows a young woman who, ostracized by her peers at an elite boarding school, enacts violent revenge via her psychokinetic ability to control snakes.
+Jennifer is a 1978 American supernatural horror film directed by Brice Mack and starring Lisa Pelikan, Bert Convy, Wesley Eure, Nina Foch, and John Gavin.
+Its plot follows a young woman from Appalachia who, ostracized by her peers at an elite Los Angeles boarding school, enacts violent revenge through her psychokinetic ability to control snakes.

+Filmed in Los Angeles in the fall of 1977, Jennifer was released by American International Pictures in April 1978.
+The film was widely considered by critics at the time as the studio's "opportunistic cash-in" on the popularity of Brian De Palma's Carrie (1976).
+Some contemporary critics have assessed the film as part of a trend of ecological-themed horror films of the era, alongside Willard (1971) and Killer Bees (1974).